UMAprotocol/UMIPs/UMIPs/umip-usd-uni-v2-lp.md

     Note, that while using USDT markets is not ideal, protecting against a flash crash or spike in Coinbase Pro is deemed to be sufficient for inclusion.
 Should USDT suffer an adverse event, UMA holders should consider it an extreme event and fall back to the Coinbase Pro (UMA:USD) market.

     After finding the median UMA:USD(T) price, calculate the USD value of the UMA reserves.
+This result should have 8 decimals, rounding the closest 0.5 up.

     Example calculation with median UMA:USD(T) = 28.08:

     ```
     USD value of total UMA reserves = UMA in reserves * UMA:USD(T)

-    = 82869.968529556752869482 * 28.08 = 2326988.7163099535
+    = 82869.968529556752869482 * 28.08 = 2326988.71630995
     ```

 5) Fifth, use the UNI-V2-UMA-ETH total supply of LP tokens and USD value of reserves to calculate the USD value of each LP token (UNI-V2-UMA-ETH:USD).
+This result should have 8 decimals, rounding the closest 0.5 up.

     Example calculation of UNI-V2-UMA-ETH:USD: